-Number 1: You are not abnormal.
-A disorder (physiological dysfunction), or what they used to call a neurosis, is a common part of natural human development.
+1. You are not abnormal.
+A disorder (physiological dysfunction), or what they used to call neurosis, is a common part of natural human development.
 Mental health professionals have a saying.
 Question: Why do 26% of American adults have a diagnosable mental disorder?
 Answer: Because the other 74% haven’t been tested.
-Scientific American speculates that mental disorders are so common, almost everyone will develop at least one diagnosable disorder at some point in their life.
-It is, simply, a condition that negatively impacts your emotional wellbeing and quality of life.
+Scientific American speculates that mental disorders are so common, that almost everyone will develop at least one diagnosable disorder at some point in their life.
+It is, simply, a condition that negatively impacts your emotional well-being and quality of life.

-Number 2: It is not your fault.
+2. It is not your fault.
 You were infected, most likely, during your childhood.
-In the rare event onset happened later in life, the susceptibility originated in your childhood.
+In the rare event that onset happens later in life, the susceptibility originates in childhood.
 The infection is a consequence of some physical, emotional, or sexual disturbance.
 It could be hereditary, environmental, or the result of trauma.
 Any number of things could have caused it.
 Perhaps your parents were controlling or did not provide emotional validation.
 Perhaps you were bullied, or you are from a broken home.
 It is never your fault and it may be no one’s fault.

-Your dysfunction is not ‘mental,’ biologic, hygienic, neurochemical, or psychogenic, but all of these things facilitated by all your human system components – your mind, body, spirit, and emotions working in concert.
+Your dysfunction is not ‘mental,’ biologic, hygienic, neurochemical, or psychogenic.
+It is a combination of all of these things, facilitated by all your human system components – mind, body, spirit, and emotions – working in concert.
 Realistically, we cannot eliminate the word ‘mental’ from the culture.
 The disease model’s guide for 70 years is called the Diagnostic and Statistical Manual of Mental Disorders.
 So, we have to change the common perception of the word.
 The Wellness Model’s primary objective is the reformation of language, power structure, and perspective throughout the mental healthcare community and beyond.

-General public opinion considers you dangerous, unpredictable, and socially undesirable.
+General public opinion supports the notion you are dangerous, unpredictable, and socially undesirable.

-Recoveryis an individual process.
+Recovery is an individual process.
 There is no one right way to do or experience recovery.
 You are not toasters, mass-produced in a factory.
 You have unique DNA.
-There has never been a single human being with your sensibilities, memories, and abilities.
+There has never been a human being with your sensibilities, memories, and abilities.
 Your personality is comprised of distinct phenomena generated by everything experienced in your lifetime.
-It formed itself by core-beliefs and developed through social, cultural, and environmental experiences.
+It formed itself by core beliefs and developed through social, cultural, and environmental experiences.
 It is your current being and the expression of that being―your inimitable way of thinking, feeling, and behaving.